systemd-oomd.service, systemd-oomd — A userspace out-of-memory (OOM) killer

 You will need a kernel compiled with PSI support.
 This is available in Linux 4.20 and above.

-The system must also have swap enabled for systemd-oomd to function correctly.
+It is highly recommended for the system to have swap enabled for systemd-oomd to function optimally.
 With swap enabled, the system spends enough time swapping pages to let systemd-oomd react.
 Without swap, the system enters a livelocked state much more quickly and may prevent systemd-oomd from responding in a reasonable amount of time.
 See "In defence of swap: common misconceptions" for more details on swap.

 Be aware that if you intend to enable monitoring and actions on